 How to Make Chili

-As mentioned, there are only 3 ingredients in the base of this recipe.
+There are only 3 ingredients in the base of this recipe.
 So it’s not only easy, it’s quite economical.
+For even more budget friendly beef dishes, check out these 27 Simple Ground Beef Recipes.

-- a pound of ground beef.
+- One pound of ground beef.
 I prefer leaner ground beef as it doesn’t leave as much grease behind.

-- a 15-ounce can of diced tomatoes with chili spices.
-Over the past couple of years since sharing this recipe, I haven’t always been able to find this in my local grocery stores, but it’s available on Amazon that I’ve seen.
-If you can’t find the Hunt’s or Del Monte Chili Starter tomatoes, you can just add onions, garlic and chili powder to your meat as it cooks.
+- A 15-ounce can of diced tomatoes with chili spices.
+If you are having a hard time finding the Hunt’s Chili Starter diced tomatoes, I have found them at Walmart or sold by the case on Amazon.
+If you can’t find the Hunt’s or Del Monte Chili Starter tomatoes, you can just add onion, garlic and chili powder to your meat as it cooks.
 I’ll share the instructions below.
 You could also use a can of chili seasoned tomato sauce.

-- and a 15-ounce can of chili beans.
+- A 15-ounce can of chili beans.
+Don’t drain it, there’s flavor in the sauce.

 What can you add to chili?

-I like to play around with different chili recipes using this base.
+I like to play around with different recipes using this base.
 Here are a few of my favorite.
-You’ll add these ingredients to the base recipe of ground bee, chili beans and diced tomatoes.
+You’ll add these ingredients to the base recipe of ground beef, chili beans and diced tomatoes.

 - 3 bean Chili: 1 can of black beans, drained and rinsed; 1 can of kidney beans, drained and rinsed and 1 15-ounce can of tomato sauce.
 Add chili powder and garlic powder until you love the flavor.